-- Targeting high growth (>15-20%) – If your growth is stagnated or the organization’s need to exponentially grow you may need a new plan.
-As famously quoted “what you got here will not get your there”.
+If your growth is stagnated or the organization needs to exponentially grow you may need a new plan.
+As famously quoted “what you got here will not get you there”.
 It’s very likely you will need to revisit your plan to achieve high growth.

-- Big market disruptor – Most industries are being disrupted with new technologies, new competitors, environmental or regulatory changes.
-If your organization has felt significant industry change (lets be honest, who hasn’t?) then it may be time to step back and envision a new future and new strategy.
+Most industries are being disrupted by new technologies, new competitors, and environmental or regulatory changes.
+If your organization has felt significant industry change (let us be honest, who hasn’t?) then it may be time to step back and envision a new future and new strategy.

-- Products/Services/Solutions No Longer Meeting Customer Needs – Sears is a classic example of an organization that refused to accept its products no longer met the needs of changing customer behavior.
+Sears and KMART are classic examples of an organization that refused to accept its products no longer met the needs of changing customer behavior.
 Consumers change, and organizations must be tracking the behavior changes and respond by re-evaluating their strategic positioning.

-- Merger/Acquisition – GE is a great example of not re-visiting their strategy and understanding who they serve after many mergers and acquisitions.
+GE is a great example of not re-visiting their strategy and understanding who they serve after many mergers and acquisitions.
 I love how Roger Martin articulated this in HBR’s Podcast.
-The bottom line GE made M&A their strategy which lead to their demise.
+The bottom line GE made M&A its strategy which lead to its demise.

-Whether your organization is experiencing lack of direction, lack of value proposition, or experienced big disruption, need to grow, change products, or have just completed a merger or acquisition, it’s time to think about a new value proposition.
+Whether your organization is experiencing a lack of direction, a lack of value proposition, experienced big disruption, needs to grow, change products, or has just completed a merger or acquisition, it’s time to think about a new value proposition.